Robert Berdella: 4315 Charlotte Street

 In 1969, Berdella voluntarily withdrew from KCAI after receiving harsh criticism from college administrators for killing and cooking a duck for the sake of art.
 He chose to remain in Kansas City and in September of that year, he moved into an address within the Hyde Park district: 4315 Charlotte Street.
 By this stage, Berdella had been openly gay for several years.
-(Note: Berdella had first began socializing in gay bars in Akron in 1967, although he is not known to have formed any firm relationships until several years after his relocation to Kansas City.)
+(Note: Berdella had first begun socializing in gay bars in Akron in 1967, although he is not known to have formed any firm relationships until several years after his relocation to Kansas City.)
 He began spending much of his free time with male prostitutes, drug addicts, petty criminals, and runaways.
 Berdella would typically befriend these individuals, then "try to help free them from their drug addictions or criminal lifestyles", though he was adamant that, throughout much of the 1970s, he had no physical contact whatsoever with any of them.

 To several of his neighbors, Berdella stated that he felt almost like a foster parent to many of these youths.
 (Note: Berdella held a brief relationship with a bisexual Vietnam veteran in 1982 who had a severe emotional disorder.
 The relationship was one of the few serious ones Berdella engaged in when living in Kansas City.)
 By the early 1980s, many of his older acquaintances had ceased having any form of social contact with him.
 Berdella increasingly relied on these young men as a source of companionship and friendship.
 He would later claim to have become increasingly frustrated that many of these individuals were ignorant of his efforts to help steer them away from self-destructive behavior.